AnnaVargova/AutomationShield_wiki/FloatShield.md

 ![float_pid](https://user-images.githubusercontent.com/18485913/71278045-cce5e700-2356-11ea-9525-90e0965ba885.png)

 The same experiment can be conveniently launched from the MATLAB API as well, see the [worked example](https://github.com/gergelytakacs/AutomationShield/blob/master/matlab/examples/FloatShield/FloatShield_PID.m).
 Sampling and computing the control decision is performed by the PC, while the Arduino only acts as an I/O interface.
 The response shown in the figure below demonstrates that a consistent closed-loop behavior is expected even when resorting to MATLAB script.
-Moreover, this also means that students or researchers may make use of the immense power and high-level design possibilities of MATLAB.

 ![float_pid2](https://user-images.githubusercontent.com/18485913/71279257-0d466480-2359-11ea-815a-5cce8adc5786.png)